- Devices on different networks

 This issue almost always looks more complex than it is — the majority of cases trace back to a single setting, a stale credential, or a default that shipped wrong.

-- AirPlay is restricted or turned off on the Apple
+- AirPlay disabled/restricted on the Apple TV

 Before you go — try one of these (they fix most cases).